 - Newly added registrations since last update (2016-05-20).txt

 There are currently 3,138 registrations (songs) included.
 The fake books or piano books included so far are listed below:

 - The Best Fake Book Ever - 3rd Edition

 - 100 Hits Simply The Best

 - Hal Leonard This Is The Ultimate Fake Book (2nd edition)

 Peter's Song Index

-(22 June 2017 last update) I'm sharing my MS Excel spreadsheet song index.
-As of today, the spreadsheet contains 552 books resulting in an index of more than 36,000+ songs.
+(3 July 2017 last update) I'm sharing my MS Excel spreadsheet song index.
+This latest update adds 33 more books and, as of today, the spreadsheet contains 585 books resulting in an index of more than 36,000+ songs.